ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Step 6.
 Install
 {: step6}

 Check the box verifying you have read the license agreements.
-Click Install.
+Click **Install**.

 ## Next steps